renuka-fernando/envoy-policy-engine/policy-kernel/SPEC.md

 1. **Complete Coverage Required**: ALL policies in a route's policy chain MUST be supported by at least one healthy agent
 2. **No Partial Execution**: If ANY policy cannot be mapped to a healthy agent, the ENTIRE policy chain is skipped
-3. **Fallback to Default**: When validation fails, the kernel falls back to the `default_policy` configuration
+3. **Immediate Error Response**: When validation fails, the kernel returns an immediate error response (configured via `validation_failure_response`)
 4. **Applies to Both Phases**: This validation applies to both request and response policy chains independently
-5. **Unknown Route Behavior**: If route is not found in configuration, kernel returns `CONTINUE` (does NOT apply default policy)
+5. **Unknown Route Behavior**: If route is not found in configuration, kernel returns `CONTINUE` (not a validation failure)

 **Rationale:**

 This strict validation ensures:
-- **Predictable behavior**: Routes either execute completely as configured or fall back to default
+- **Predictable behavior**: Routes either execute completely as configured or fail explicitly with an error
 - **Security guarantees**: No partial policy enforcement that could leave security gaps
 - **Clear operational state**: No ambiguity about which policies were applied
+- **Fail-safe defaults**: 502 Bad Gateway clearly indicates a backend service issue

 **Example Scenarios:**